sarahmurraydev/kotlin-docs/src/main/kotlin/google/code/labs/CodeLabNotes.md

 2. Implement an Adapter:
 > Your app needs something to take data from the source and format it so each item can be displayed on the recyclerview.
-> An **Adapter** is a deign pattern that **adapts** data for this purpose.
+> An **Adapter** is a design pattern that **adapts** data for this purpose.
 The recylcerview uses an adapter to figure out how to display data on the screen

 A Note on RecyclerView Adapter and how things work:
 > When you run the app, RecyclerView uses the adapter to figure out how to display your data on screen.
 RecyclerView asks the adapter to create a new list item view for the first data item in your list.
 Once it has the view, it asks the adapter to provide the data to draw the item.
 This process repeats until the RecyclerView doesn't need any more views to fill the screen.
 If only 3 list item views fit on the screen at once, the RecyclerView only asks the adapter to prepare those 3 list item views (instead of all 10 list item views).